hashicorp/consul/website/source/docs/guides/index.html.markdown

 * [External Services](/docs/guides/external.html) - This guide covers registering an external service.
 This allows using 3rd party services within the Consul framework.

+* Federation ([Basic](/docs/guides/datacenters.html) and [Advanced](/docs/guides/areas.html)) - Configuring Consul to support multiple datacenters.

 * [Leader Election](/docs/guides/leader-election.html) - The goal of this guide is to cover how to build client-side leader election using Consul.

-* [Multiple Datacenters](/docs/guides/datacenters.html) - Configuring Consul to support multiple datacenters.

 * [Outage Recovery](/docs/guides/outage.html) - This guide covers recovering a cluster that has become unavailable due to server failures.